groupdocs/docs-cloud-common/content/signature/developer-guide/signing-documents/working-with-qr-code-signature.md

 # Add QRCode Signature to Document at Provided URL #

-You can creates QRCode Signature for document at provided URL with [doc:signaturecloud.developer-guide.common-resources.signature-options-objects.WebHome).
+You can creates QRCode Signature for document at provided URL with [signature-options-objects]({{< ref "signature/developer-guide/common-resources/signature-options-objects.md" >}}).
 It retrieves file from specified URL and tries to detect file type when fileName parameter is not specified.
 It saves retrieved file in storage, by using fileName and folder parameters to specify desired file name and folder to save file.
 When file with specified name already exists in storage new unique file name will be used for file.
-It expects [Signature Options Object]({{< ref "signature\developer-guide\common-resources\signature-options-objects.md" >}}) data in request body and returns object which contains document name and folder location.
+It expects [Signature Options Object]({{< ref "signature/developer-guide/common-resources/signature-options-objects.md" >}}) data in request body and returns object which contains document name and folder location.

 ## Resource ##